MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 Browse to the deployed application in your web browser at the URL `http://<app-name>.azurewebsites.net`.
 It can take a minute or two for the app to start, so if you see a default app page, wait a minute and refresh the browser.

-The Python sample code is running a Linux container in App Service using a built-in image.
+When you see the sample app, you are now running the Python sample code in a Linux container in App Service using a built-in image.

 **Congratulations!** You've deployed your Python app to App Service.

 ## 9 - Stream diagnostic logs

-Azure App Service captures all messages output to the console to assist you in diagnosing issues with your application.
-The sample apps include `print()` statements to demonstrate this capability as shown below.
+Azure App Service captures all messages output to the console to help you diagnose issues with your application.
+The sample app include `print()` statements to demonstrate this capability as shown below.

 :::code language="python" source="~/../msdocs-django-postgresql-sample-app/restaurant_review/views.py" range="12-16" highlight="2":::